DanteDeLordran/LordranHolocron/Writerside/topics/Python.md

     Use ```is not ``` when you want to check if two variables are not the same object.

     Use ``` not ``` when you need to reverse the boolean value of an expression.

+In Python, the is keyword checks for object identity.
+It's used to determine if two variables point to the same object in memory.
+In contrast to is, the equality operator (==) determines if the values of two objects are the same, regardless of whether they are the same object in memory.